beboper0/cafe-jindo/wp-content/plugins/optinmonster/readme.txt

 * Fix issue where "This account does not have any campaigns to retrieve" error would show incorrectly.
 * Fix issue with output settings link having an incorrect trailing slash sometimes causing 404s.
 * Code refactor and function/method deprecations.

-= Popup Builder 2.7.0 =
-* Introduce revenue attribution support for EDD and WooCommerce, and add revenue attribution settings
-* Format dates for subscriber information according to the WordPress site timezone
-* Fixed some broken template image icon urls
-* Fix broken utm_medium query args for some urls
-* Javascript package updates

-= Popup Builder v2.6.12 =
-* Improved support for ecommerce display rule targeting.
-* Improved goal support during onboarding.
-* Added new links to quickly create campaigns from the dashboard.
-* Improve display of new campaigns by prioritizing Featured templates.

-= Popup Builder v2.6.11 =
-* Fixed an issue where inline campaigns were not being output on the front-end of the site.

-= Popup Builder v2.6.10 =
-* Updated email providers in the onboarding wizard.
-* Added support for Gutenberg's blocks.json when registering our Campaign Selector block.
-* Fixed display of an authentication error for non-authentication errors.
-* Fixed error that can occur during plugin upgrade processes.

-= Popup Builder v2.6.9 =
-* Fixes a scenario where non-inline campaigns could be prevented from showing if inline campaigns are present.

 **[View entire popup builder changelog](https://plugins.svn.wordpress.org/optinmonster/trunk/CHANGELOG.md)**